Ask Tarbi

 To access Travel Arbitration, you must first lodge a complaint with the travel company.
 For ABTA members, you must also complete the ABTA complaints process.

-Our role begins once the relevant complaints processes have been completed and we receive a properly completed application for arbitration.
+Our role begins once the relevant complaints processes have been completed and we receive a properly submitted application for arbitration.

 Existing Claims